Correct use of Hydrostatic Release Units

-The Hydrostatic Release Unit (HRU) is designed and approved to automatically deploy a life raft or EPIRB in the event of a vessel sinking.
+The HRU is designed and approved to automatically deploy a life raft or float-free EPIRB in the event of a vessel sinking.

 HRUs operate between 1.5 and 4 metres of water depth, to release the securing mechanism for the life raft or EPIRB.

 AMSA inspectors often identify circumstances where HRUs are incorrectly fitted.
-In 2021, AMSA has issued over 100 deficiencies in relation to deficient HRU arrangements on life-rafts and float-free EPIRBs.
+Since 2021, AMSA has issued over 170 deficiencies in relation to deficient HRU arrangements on life rafts and float-free EPIRBs.

 The HRU that is used on life raft securing devices cuts through a cord that fastens the securing straps.
 The life raft container has enough inherent buoyancy to float free from its cradle and in doing so, pulls out the life raft painter to inflate the raft.

 The painter is attached to a weak link that is designed to break once the raft has inflated.

 It is important that the HRU and weak link are correctly installed.
 If the painter is not attached to the weak link correctly, the raft may not inflate, or may not release from the sinking vessel.

 HRUs are designed to operate with specific equipment.
 The HRU for a life raft must be suitable for the size of the life raft secured.
 Multiple life rafts must not be secured by a single HRU unless approved by the manufacturer.